H.E. António Guterres

 Flora is passionate about business, and mentors entrepreneurs — particularly women.
 Late last year, she started a program in Kenya called Women in Manufacturing (WIM) — a program aimed at encouraging more women to join the industry.

 She holds an MBA from University of Cape Town 2008 2010 and B.Sc Finance and accounts (UK) 1988-1991.
 She has won several awards for her business and on a personal level during her entrepreneurial journey

 Co-Chair, Global Network Council

-Executive Director, Global Compact Network Brazil
+Executive Director, UN Global Compact Network Georgia

 CEO, Principles for Responsible Investment (PRI)